Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 ### Issuance Hash

-Issuance hash provides a globally unique identifier for an issuance input.
+Issuance hash provides a globally unique identifier for an issuance entry.
 It is defined as [SHA3-256](#sha3) of the following structure:

 Field                   | Type                    | Description
 ------------------------|-------------------------|----------------------------------------------------------